-Request-based SLOs are determined from SLIs defined as the ratio of the number of good responses to the total number of requests.
+Note that request-based SLOs are determined from SLIs defined as the ratio of the number of good responses to the total number of requests.
 This means a request-based SLO is met when that ratio meets or exceeds the goal for the SLO compliance period.

-- If the SLO row has a red background, you’ve not reached the target SLO in this period, and you’ve consumed all of your error budget.
+- If the SLO compliance cell has a red background, you've not reached the target SLO in this period, and you've consumed all of your error budget.
 Be careful if you need to deploy, and plan some work to improve your SLIs.
 You can click on the SLO to see more data about the entity, such as the golden metrics, the latest deployments, anomalies, and ongoing issues.
 This data can help you understand when and why you missed the SLO targets.

-We provide SLI details for two main purposes:
+Use the SLI details for two main purposes:

 - For SLO analysis: See in which time ranges the SLO targets were missed.

 - For SLI/SLO configuration and fine tuning: Learn how New Relic calculated SLO values.

 The SLI card contains the following charts:

 These are the key concepts to analyze service levels:

 - A valid request is any request that you want to count as meaningful for your SLIs.

 - A good response is any response that you consider to provide a good experience (for example, the service responded in less than 2 seconds, providing a good navigation experience for the end user).